OneHourGameJam/OneHourGameJam/README.md

 Done on the website - can be scheduled for the future in which case the theme is only revealed once the set time passes.
 An automatic jam scheduler feature also exists, set up in site configuration.

-## Removing or editing jams and entries
+## Removing or editing jams and entries and entries

-Editing jams can be done via the website's "edit content" menu.
+Editing jams and entries can be done via the website's "edit content" menu.

 ## Removing a user